bahrus/xtal-element/README.md

 xtal-element borrows some ideas from Rust and Python.

 xtal-element's utility functions and helper classes, are all imported à la carte, meaning you can pick and choose exactly what you want to use, and not incur any costs from "bundling" unused features unnecessarily into a mixin or base class.
 The cost of this freedom is a little more boilerplate, more "primitives" to contend with.
-But if a class of components will all use the same features, a base class combined with common mixins can always be constructed, that hides the boilerplate from extending classes.
+But if a class of components will all use the same features, a base class combined with common mix-ins can always be constructed, that hides the boilerplate from extending classes.

+[Catalyst](https://github.github.io/catalyst/) takes the same approach.

 Anyway, xtal-element's target audience is those who are looking for web component helpers that: